v3io/scaler/README.md

 ## Installing
 [Go plugins](https://appliedgo.net/plugins/) is the magic that glues the resource-scaler and this infrastructure components together.<br>
-First you'll need to build the resource scaler as a Go plugin, for example: <br>
+First you'll need to build the resource-scaler as a Go plugin, for example: <br>
 ```sh
 GOOS=linux GOARCH=amd64 go build -buildmode=plugin -a -installsuffix cgo -ldflags="-s -w" -o ./plugin.so ./resourcescaler.go
 ```
-The autoscaler/dlx looks for the plugin using this path (from the execution directory) `./plugins/*.so` so you should move the outcome of the build command (the `plugin.so` file) to the `plugins` directory It is much easier to do everything using a Dockerfile, here are some great examples:
+The autoscaler/dlx looks for the plugin using this path (from the execution directory) `./plugins/*.so` so you should move the binary artifact of the build command (the `plugin.so` file) to the `plugins` directory It is much easier to do everything using Dockerfiles, here are some great examples:
 * [Nuclio function Autoscaler dockerfile](https://github.com/nuclio/nuclio/blob/master/cmd/autoscaler/Dockerfile)
 * [Nuclio function DLX dockerfile](https://github.com/nuclio/nuclio/blob/master/cmd/dlx/Dockerfile)
 * [Iguazio's app service Autoscaler dockerfile](https://github.com/v3io/app-resource-scaler/blob/development/autoscaler/Dockerfile)